vesoft-inc/nebula-importer/README.md

 One CSV file can only store one type of vertex or edge.
 Vertices and edges of the different schema must be stored in different files.

 * `path`: **Required**.
 Specifies the path where the data files are stored.
 If a relative path is used, the `path` and current configuration file directory are spliced.
+Wildcard filename is also supported, for example: `./follower-*.csv`, please make sure that all matching files with the same schema.
 * `failDataPath`: **Required**.
 Specifies the path for data that failed in inserting so that the failed data are reinserted.
 * `batchSize`: **Optional**.
 Specifies the batch size of the inserted data.
 The default value is 128.
 * `limit`: **Optional**.
 Limits the max data reading rows.